5 Qualities of World-Class Law Firm Intake

 #1: Great Intake Departments Take Training Seriously

 The stakes for intake are high.
 If you handle a caller with a good potential case well, chances are you will sign the case and make money down the road.
 If you don’t handle the call well, you will probably lose the case to a competitor.
 You are not likely to get a second chance.
 Once a case is in your office, you will have a much longer period of time to solve the problems and work the case to resolution.
-But first, you have to expertly handle intake—and that takes great training.
+But first, you have to expertly handle intake and that takes great training.

-You cannot schedule when a high value intake call will come in, but you can train your staff to know what to say and do when the call happens.
+You cannot schedule when a high value intake call will come in.
+In contrast, you can train your staff to know what to say and do when the call happens.
 Ideally, you have dedicated, highly-trained intake specialists if you have enough volume to justify those positions.
 If not, you need to train anyone on your staff who might handle intakes to do so with professionalism, empathy, and attention to detail.
 This is a much harder proposition, but remember this: Intakes need to be seen not as interruptions, but as the most important thing a law firm does.

 #2: Great Intake Departments Provide a Quality Experience for the Caller